-The McCoy College of Business Administration is a learning community dedicated to pursuing and sharing skills and knowledge that enable students to compete in a dynamic business environment.
-Serving primarily students from Texas, the College uses an applied learning approach with emphasis on oral and written communication, leadership and teamwork, information technology, and critical thinking.
-The College focuses on creating a learning environment that places primary importance on teaching excellence complemented by intellectual contributions and supported by service.
+The McCoy College of Business Administration is a learning community dedicated to pursuing and sharing values, knowledge, and skills that enable students to compete in a dynamic business environment.
+Serving primarily students from Texas, the College uses an applied approach focusing on creating a learning environment that places primary importance on teaching excellence complemented by intellectual contributions and supported by service.